How to Start an Art Restoration Business

 STEP 10: Set up your business phone system

 Getting a phone set up for your business is one of the best ways to help keep your personal life and business life separate and private.
 That’s not the only benefit; it also helps you make your business more automated, gives your business legitimacy, and makes it easier for potential customers to find and contact you.

-Start An Art Restoration Business In Your State
+Start a Art Restoration Business in your State

 Is this Business Right For You?

 This business is right for someone who loves art and has extensive knowledge of art history and artistic techniques.
 Art restorationists usually complete post-graduate degrees in subjects like art history and conservation, although you don’t necessarily have to have a degree to get into the business.
 You do need to have a deep passion for art, science, and history because the work is often challenging and the hours can be long.

 Want to know if you are cut out to be an entrepreneur?